mmichlin66/mmichlin66.github.io/mimcss/guide/defining-rules.md

 In Mimcss, a stylesheet is represented by a class - called a Style Definition class.
 Individual rules are defined as properties of a style definition class.
 More precisely, a property of a style definition class can either define a single rule or be an array of rules.
 If the property defines a single rule, it is called a named rule because the property name allows referring to the rule by the property name.
 If a property is an array of rules, those rules are called unnamed rules because there is no property by which individual rules can be addressed.

 There are some rule types that are almost always defined as named rules: classes, IDs, custom properties and animations.
-The property names, to which these rules are attached, become the names by which these rules are referred to from the HTML rendering code.
+The property names, to which these rules are assigned, become the names by which these rules are referred to from the HTML rendering code.

 ## Style Definitions
 Let's create a simple style definition class: